Cre4T3Tiv3/llm-prompt-debugger/docs/E2E-GUIDE.md

 CLAUDE_API_KEY=sk-ant-...
 ```

-> ✅ You can use either or both — or none if only using local models (via Ollama)
+> ℹ️ You can use either or both — or none if only using local models (via Ollama)

 ---